anoma/nspec/docs/arch/node/engines/naming.juvix.md

 # Naming Engine

+The Naming Engine is responsible for tracking naming information as described in *Identity Names*.
+It supports name resolution, submitting name evidence, and querying name evidence.

 ## Purpose

-The naming engine is responsible for tracking naming information.
-It supports name resolution, submitting name evidence, and querying name evidence.
-Ultimately, this means that the Naming Engine tracks which `Name`s correspond with which `ExternalIdentity`s using `IdentityNameEvidence`.
+The Naming Engine tracks which `IdentityName`s correspond with which `ExternalIdentity`s using `IdentityNameEvidence`.
+It provides functionality for resolving names, submitting name evidence, and querying name evidence.

 ## Components